webuild-consortium/webuild-attestation-rulebooks-catalog/rulebooks/rb-gln/README.md

 This attestation addresses the following question:

-**What is the GS1-registered identity and location of a supplier or legal entity, and is their Global Location Number (GLN) valid and actively licensed?**
+**What is the GS1-registered identifier (Global Location Number, GLN) for a location or legal entity of a supplier, and is it valid and actively licensed?**

-The GLN Number Attestation provides a verifiable, standardized representation of a legal entity's GS1-registered identity and location data, including its Global Company Prefix and Global Location Number, supporting supply chain transparency and supplier due diligence within KYS processes.
+The GS1 GLN attestation provides a verifiable, standardized representation of a legal entity's GS1-registered identity and location data, based on a company's Global Company Prefix, thereby supporting supply chain transparency and supplier due diligence within KYS processes.

 ### 1.1 Document scope and purpose

-Within the Know Your Supplier (KYS) process, the GS1 Attestation supports supply chain integrity by:
+Within the Know Your Supplier (KYS) process, the GS1 GLN Attestation supports supply chain integrity by:

 - Enabling to verify the supplier's registration in a globally recognized and globally interoperable identification system.
-- Enabling end-to-end product and location traceability.
+- Enabling trusted location data.
-- Contributing to reduce fraud and counterfeit risks through validated barcode ownership.
+- Contributing to reduce fraud and counterfeit risks through validated identification.
 - Providing documented evidence for regulatory and audit compliance.

-Overall, integrating GS1 attestation into KYS enhances transparency, data reliability, and supplier due diligence across global operations.
+Overall, integrating GS1 GLN attestation into KYS enhances transparency, data reliability, and supplier due diligence across global operations.

-The GS1 attestation typically validates:
+The GS1 GLN attestation typically validates:

 - The legal entity name registered with GS1
-- The GS1 Company Prefix (Global Company Prefix) assigned to the organization
+- The Global Location Number GLN of an organization, based on the Global Company Prefix licensed by GS1 to the holder of the GLN
 - The entity's registered address and country
 - Confirmation of active membership and authorization to issue GS1 identifiers